brson/rust-contract-comparison/blog/dfinity.md

 ```

 And it's not all that clear.
-Because there are two different output formats (log lines and regular printlns),
+There are two different output formats (log lines and regular printlns).
-the three printlns,
+The three printlns,
 which are probably the information the devs want me to see most,
 are visually obscured in the line-wrapped log lines.
 In the important printlns,